Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 ## STEP 1: Create a simple web page template

 If you need a refresher on how to make a simple web page, have a look a our [web map tutorial](http://maptimesea.github.io/2014/11/05/web-map-intro.html#let-s-get-started).
-Here's the speedy version, which will serve our purposes:
+Here's the quick-and-dirty version, which will serve our purposes just fine:

 Like nouns, adjectives, and verbs, the web (in its simplest form) is made of HTML, CSS, and Javascript.